 You’ll have to get this report to the defendants within 120 days of filing your lawsuit.
 Missing either of these steps could cause your case to be tossed by the court.

 Cap on Damages in Emergency Room Malpractice Cases

 Negligent emergency room care led to your injuries.
 As a result, you’ve probably racked up a lot of medical expenses and maybe even missed some time at work.
 Your injury may also prevent you from working in the same capacity ever again.
 The hospital should be forced to pay you for the harm they’ve caused.

 You can file a lawsuit to recover economic damages for medical bills, lost wages, disability, and other financial costs you’ve experienced because of your injury.
 There’s no cap on economic damages.
 You’re entitled to recover as much as you’ve lost or can expect to spend on your injury.

 You’re also entitled to non-economic damages for injuries that are more subjective and harder to value.
 These include things like pain and suffering and emotional trauma.
 However, Texas has a limit on awards of non-economic damages.
 Non-economic damages are capped at $250,000 per healthcare institution.
 You can’t recover more than $500,000 in non-economic damages if you sue more than one healthcare provider (i.e., hospital, medical group).

 Don’t leave money on the table.
-Trust that the attorneys at Lorenz & Lorenz will do everything we can to maximize your financial award.
+Trust that the attorneys at Lorenz & Lorenz, LLP will do everything we can on your behalf.
 We work with some of the most respected medical and injury experts in Travis County.
 They’ll help us understand your injuries and ensure that your case is valued correctly.
-We’ll be in a better position to maximize your award when we know what your case is worth.
+We’ll be in a better position to know what your case is worth.

 When Do I Have to File an Austin Emergency Room Negligence Case?